-In a previous water circulation study in Faga'alu, Vetter (2013) used wave/tide data and current speed in the reef channel to calculate flushing time of the bay's total volume.
-Those calculations are highly dependent on the estimation of total volume in the bay and reliant on bathymetry data which is not well verified.
-Calculations of flushing time also do not provide information on the spatial distribution of flow speeds or specific flow paths over the reef.
-Since it is known that both quality and residence time of water over the reef are strong controls on coral health, it is desirable to characterize spatially distributed flow patterns in relation to wave, wind, and tide forcings.
-To characterize the spatial pattern of flows over the reef flat in Faga'alu Bay, and determine the relationship between offshore wave forcing and residence time of water over the reef flat, a combination of Eulerian and Lagrangian measurements was used.
+To characterize the spatial pattern of flows and determine the relationship between offshore wave forcing and residence time of water over the reef flat in Faga'alu Bay, a combination of Eulerian and Lagrangian measurements was used.

-Combining Eulerian and Lagrangian methods

 In fluid dynamics there are two ways to quantify the flow field: 1) the Lagrangian perspective observes an individual fluid parcel as it moves through space and time, 2) the Eulerian perspective focuses on specific locations, observing the fluid flow past that location over time.
 Eulerian methods characterize water circulation on the reef using bottom-mounted instruments to record wave height and period, current speed and direction, and/or tidal elevation (Presto et al., 2006; Storlazzi et al., 2009), however, collecting high spatial resolution data of hydrodynamic processes using strictly Eulerian methods is expensive and logistically difficult (Curt D. Storlazzi et al., 2006; Storlazzi et al., 2004).
 Spatially distributed wave height, current speeds, and flow patterns can be predicted by hydrodynamic computer models (Hoeke et al., 2011), but models typically require accurate bathymetry, detailed forcing data, and significant modeling expertise (Hoeke, 2010; King et al., 2012; Wolanski et al., 2009).
 While imagery-based remote sensing is useful to map the temporal and spatial distribution of flood plume boundaries (Klemas, 2012; Warrick et al., 2007), the underlying current circulation is a strong control on sediment transport that may not be quantified by even high resolution remote sensing of plumes.
 Instead, Lagrangian methods including the use of GPS-tracking drifters have been used to map flow patterns over reef flats to compare to Eulerian descriptions of flow speeds (C. D. Storlazzi et al., 2006; Storlazzi et al., 2004; Wyatt et al., 2012) or validate hydrodynamic computer models (Ouillon et al., 2010).
 For this study, Lagrangian drifters were used to collect spatially distributed data on flow velocities, in conjunction with Eulerian current profilers at fixed locations to collect long-term data in relation to forcing conditions.

 Drifter studies in nearshore environments are typically limited in number of drifters, number of deployments, and the range of oceanic and meteorological conditions experienced during deployments, making it uncertain whether they describe the dominant patterns, or short-lived anomalies (C. D. Storlazzi et al., 2006; Wyatt et al., 2010).
 While Lagrangian measurements provide spatially explicit data on the flow field, observations are limited temporally by their short duration times relative to Eulerian methods like in situ current meters.
 Storlazzi et al., (2006) successfully combined Eulerian and Lagrangian methods by comparing Lagrangian drifter tracks with progressive vectors of cumulative flow calculated from Eulerian current meters to determine if short-term observations from drifters were representative of the dominant patterns.
 This approach yields spatially distributed flow data from the Lagrangian drifters, within the context of the longer time series of flow forcing from the Eulerian methods.

-Lagrangian measurements (GPS-logging drifters)
+Lagrangian Measurements